Auxin-io/Muslim_Policy_Operating_System/README.md

 # Muslim Policy Operating System (MPOS)

-## 👁️ Muslim Policy Overwatch — Chrome Extension

 There are a lot of misinformation and hate targeting Muslim population around the world.
 We have build an **Muslim Policy Operating System (MPOS)** designed to help users identify laws, bills, regulations, and policy developments that may affect Muslim communities across the United States.

+## 👁️ Muslim Policy Overwatch — Chrome Extension
-The mulsim polcy neginee can be consumed in multiple methods on Mobile, Desktop and AI based delviery channels, specifically, **Chrome Extension, Claude, Microsoft Copilot, or ChatGPT**.
+The mulsim polcy neginee can be consumed in multiple methods on Mobile, Desktop and AI based delviery channels, specifically, **Chrome Extension, Claude, Microsoft Copilot, or ChatGPT**

 ### 🏗️ System Naming